Aaron A. Sargent: Career

 He moved to California in 1849 and settled in Nevada City in 1850.
 There he was on the staff of the Nevada Daily Journal, eventually becoming that newspaper's owner.
 He was admitted to the California bar in 1854 and began practicing in Nevada City, becoming district attorney for Nevada County in 1856.
-He served in the California Senate in 1856.
+He served in the California State Senate in 1856, and was an unsuccessful candidate for U.S. Senate in 1857.

 Congress

 Sargent was elected as a Republican to the 37th Congress; skipped several terms and was reelected to the 41st and 42nd Congresses.
 In 1861 he was the author of the first Pacific Railroad Act that was passed in Congress.

-He was elected to the United States Senate and served from 1873 to 1879.
+He was elected to the United States Senate in 1871 and served from 1873 to 1879.
 During his time in the Senate, he was chairman of the U.S. Senate Committee on Mines and Mining during the 44th Congress and chairman of the U.S. Senate Committee on Naval Affairs during the 45th Congress.